-View the guaranteed lowest allowable rates for your 2017 Ohio Health Insurance Exchange plans.
-Whether you are an individual, family, self employed, Senior, or uninsured, our expert guidance and experience allows you to compare and learn about the most affordable on or off-Marketplace health insurance in Ohio.
-Easily review all plans in your area, and customize the copays, deductibles, and rate that fits your budget.
+Compare the lowest rates for your Ohio Health Insurance plans.
+Whether you are an individual, family, self employed, Senior, student, or uninsured, our expert guidance and experience allows you to view and learn about the most affordable on or off-Marketplace health insurance in Ohio.
+Easily review all private and ACA plans in your area, and customize the copays, deductibles, and rate that fits your budget.
 2024 short-term gap coverage, long-term options, Exchange, Medicaid, and 65+ Medicare products can also be viewed.

 We also help you understand and calculate your free federal subsidy that can reduce your premium.
 Both subsidized Obamacare and non-ACA plans are available.
 Enrolling in a new plan takes only 15-20 minutes.
 By comparing coinsurance, drug benefits, primary-care-physician, and specialist office visit copays, and maximum out-of-pocket expenses, inexpensive and reasonably-priced plans can be reviewed.
 You can choose comprehensive coverage or the cheapest available high-deductible (HSA) major medical plans.
 Low-deductible and low-copay options are also offered.
 The maximum allowed deductible for non-HSA plans is $9,450.

-Your free Marketplace quotes are the best available prices allowed by each carrier, and there are no costs or obligations.
-We also also discuss and review the impact that the Affordable Care Act and Donald Trump's Presidency will have on your specific situation.
+Your free under-65 Marketplace quotes are the best available prices allowed by each carrier, and there are no costs or obligations.
+We also discuss and review the impact that the Affordable Care Act and the current Administration will have on your specific situation.
 New plans and carriers may enter the marketplace in future years.
 Additional budget-friendly high-deductible options may also be introduced, along with flexible temporary plans.
 Regardless of which political party in office, pre-existing conditions will continue to be covered on specific plans.
 A “public option” has been discussed, but has never been implemented.

 Free Quick Online Quotes